mucherino/teaching/Julia/getting-started.md

 	A = [1 2 3; 4 5 6; 7 8 9];

-The elements belonging to the same row need to be separated by a blank character, while a semi-colon indicates that we are about to step from one row to the following.
+The elements belonging to the same row need to be separated by a blank character, while a semi-colon indicates that we are about to step from one row to the next.
-The ending semi-colon indicates to Julia that we *do not* want the result of the performed operation (in this case, the operation simply consists in loading the elements of the matrix) to appear on the screen.
-Without the use of the ending semi-colon, Julia would have answered to our command with:
+The ending semi-colon indicates to Julia that we *do not* want the result of the performed operation to appear on the screen.
+In fact, without the use of the ending semi-colon, Julia would have answered to our command with:

 	3×3 Matrix{Int64}: